Strategic Change Things don't change, we do. - Henry David Thoreau

 Corporate scientists align their development process with their new corporate strategy.

-The state health department engages 300 community stakeholders to establish a statewide plan for the prevention of chlamydia in teenagers.
+The state health department engages 300 community stakeholders to establish a statewide plan for the prevention of sexually transmitted diseases in teenagers.

 A public library involves staff, citizen groups and city leaders to identify future trends, develop future scenarios and set strategic direction.